zencart/documentation/content/dev/code/notifiers.md

     $_SESSION['cart']->total -= $cost_saving;
   }
 }
-?>
 ```

-NB: There are still some weaknesses here...

-First although the adjust total is correctly shown on the shopping cart page and sidebox, the line total is not adjusted.

-Secondly this will probably produce a confusing output at checkout.

-Third: Have not tested for tax compliance yet ( @TODO )

 ### Mods which support Notifier Use
 A number of mods are provided which can be helpful during development when using notifiers: